 Canadian winter is cold, snowy, and treacherous at times.
 With all these hazards on the road, it’s important for Canadians to have a dash cam in their car.
-You never know when something will happen and you need footage to provide the necessary information for your insurance company or police, or even if it is just entertainment purposes.
+You never know when something will happen and you need footage to provide the necessary information for your insurance company or police, or even if it is just for entertainment purposes.

 Which Dash Cams are the Best for Canadian Winter?

-In a hurry? here are our top 5 recommended dash cams for the Cold weather conditions in Canada.
+In a hurry? here are our top 3 recommended dash cams for the Cold weather conditions in Canada.

-- BlackVue DR900X-2CH with 32GB microSD Card | 4K UHD Cloud Dashcam
+- Best for Cloud: BlackVue DR900X-2CH with 32GB microSD Card | 4K UHD Cloud Dashcam

 Some dash cameras have been known to fail in the winter.
 Dash cameras will slow down or shut down if they are exposed to temperatures outside of their normal functioning range, which isn’t as bad as it would be if they were.

-Just like your smartphone or DSLR camera, the dash cams is also a recording device whose image sensors will degrade in quality if they are exposed to temperatures outside of the dash cam’s operational range.
+Just like your smartphone or DSLR camera, the dash cam is also a recording device whose image sensors will degrade in quality if they are exposed to temperatures outside of the dash cam’s operational range.